 - 1 tsp dried Oregano

-- 1 tsp fresh ground black pepper plus more to taste
+- 1 teaspoon fresh ground black pepper plus more to taste

 - the rind of Parmesan optional but highly recommended